Limb fracture and pinning of the broken bone

 Use of intramedullary fixation

-The technique of intramedullary pinning is of common use in small animals and is relatively simple.
-It requires nevertheless patience and technical expertise, associated to a good understanding of biomechanics and healing of fractured bones.
+The intramedullary pinning technique is a common procedure in small animals and is relatively straightforward.
+This process necessitates patience and technical expertise, as well as a solid understanding of biomechanics and bone healing.

-Intramedullary fixation is optimal for use in rabbits as the implant will help give bear the weight of the body, although healing-time may be delayed.
-Steinmann pins, Kirschner wires and/or cerclage wire is commonly used in rabbits.
-Smooth intramedullary pins are preferred over partially or fully threaded pins.
-In dwarf or small rabbit breeds, the pin can be replaced by a (hypodermic) needle.
-The pin or needle must, however, imperatively take 60 to 70% of the medullar center.
+Intramedullary fixation is the optimal treatment for rabbits, as the implant will help support the body's weight.
+However, it should be noted that healing time may be delayed.
+Steinmann pins, Kirschner wires, and/or cerclage wire are commonly used in rabbits.
+Smooth intramedullary pins are generally preferred over partially or fully threaded pins.
+In the case of dwarf or small rabbit breeds, the pin can be substituted with a hypodermic needle.
+It is imperative that the pin or needle penetrate 60 to 70% of the medullary center.

 Retrograde insertion of a Steinmann pin